TobiasNetzer/FlipCTRL_FW/README.md

 ### Weather Screen
 ![Image](docs/flipdot_weather_app.png)

 An API request is made every 15 minutes to retrieve the current weather conditions from OpenWeatherMap.
-The display shows a weather icon alongside the current temperature.
+The display shows one of ten weather icons alongside the current temperature.
 Humidity is additionally represented by a horizontal bar at the bottom of the matrix display.

 ## TODO